mdymen85/emailserver/README.md

 ## Goal

-Send or load emails choosing from which account the user wantsto achieve this, so he won't need to login in differents websites everytime.
+Send or load emails choosing from which account the user wants to achieve this, so he won't need to login in differents websites everytime.
 In this occasion I didn't use **Spring Boot**.
 As a server i used **Glashfish** and i implemented the REST communication with **JAX-RS**.

 ## Main parts